simplygreatwork/converge/HOW_IT_WORKS.md

 - Agent "a" receives old events from another agent which has been offline for days.
 - In this situation, agent "a" needs to be able to rewind its event log and state to be able to replay the old event operation.
 - In order to do this successfully, each agent uses a total order system to be able to rewind reliabily without corruption.
-- When the total order system rewinds events, it always enforces that all contiguous event ids of each agent are emitted together as a group - hopefully prohibiting interleaving.
+- When the total order system rewinds events, it always enforces that all contiguous event ids of each agent are emitted together as a group using queues - hopefully prohibiting interleaving.
-- After a contiguous group of ids has been emitted from the agent's queue, it defers to the next agent.
+- After a contiguous group of ids has been emitted from the agent's queue, it yields/cedes/defers to the next agent.

 # STATUS